MrCerealGuy/Stonecraft/README.md

 $ <stonecraft-folder>/build/build_win32_client.sh
 ```

-You'll find the build in <stonecraft-foler>/build/win-i686.
+You'll find the build in <stonecraft-foler>/build/win-i686 and the ZIP-package in the subdirectory _build.

 **Win 64-Bit**
 ```
 $ <stonecraft-folder>/build/build_win64_client.sh
 ```

-You'll find the build in <stonecraft-foler>/build/win-x86_64.
+You'll find the build in <stonecraft-foler>/build/win-x86_64 and the ZIP-package in the subdirectory _build.

 # Compiling on Windows with MSVC